amartincolby/Rust-Quick-Guide/README.md

     sign_up_to_newsletter("hello@rust_lovers.org");

-    /* As mentioned, functions in Rust are notably different from functions in many other languages, and one of the most significant differences, if not the most, is that functions cannot access values declared outside of their scope.
+    /* One of the most significant differences of Rust if coming from JavaScript/TypeScript or Go is that functions cannot access values declared outside of their scope.
 This is known as "capturing" a value.
-If you are coming from TypeScript, the common term is "enclosing," to wit you are writing a "closure", a concept I am sure many JavaScript developers remember from their job interviews. */
+The common term is "enclosing," to wit you are writing a "closure", a concept I am sure many JavaScript developers remember from their job interviews. */

     let outer_var = 22;